Mosharraf Hossain (Bangladesh politician, died 2014)

+Early life and family

+Hossain was born on 22 January 1940 to a Bengali family of Muslim Mukhtars in the village of Ahammadpur in Sonagazi, Feni, then part of the Noakhali district of the Bengal Presidency.
+He is the eldest son of Belayet Hossain Mukhtar, who was Feni's first advocate.
+Hossain graduated from the University of Dacca with a Bachelor of Arts in commerce.

 Career

-Hossain served as the Minister of Chittagong Hill Tracts Affairs, Minister of Information, and Minister of Labour.
-He served as the President of Bangladesh Association of International Recruiting Agencies.
+Hossain served as the minister of Chittagong Hill Tracts affairs, minister of information, and minister of labour.
+He served as the president of Bangladesh Association of International Recruiting Agencies.

 Death

 Hossain died on 18 August 2014 in United Hospital, Dhaka at the age of 75.
 He was buried in Banani Graveyard.